 Acquiring banks monitor the chargeback ratios of retailers, to help protect against risk.
 Online retailers that experience high chargeback ratios will have higher costs associated with these transactions, as the bank sees the merchant as risky.
 In a serious case, the retailer can even be blacklisted.
 Either way, maintaining a low chargeback rate will help avoid these additional costs.

 There is more to the cost of chargebacks than just the fees.
 There are also the upfront investments you’ve made, including operational expenses.
-This includes the value of the product lost, the labor and time it took to process, ship, and deliver the goods, storing and inventory costs, shipping fees, and running the fraud management system.
+This includes the value of the product lost, the labour and time it took to process, ship, and deliver the goods, storing and inventory costs, shipping fees, and running the fraud management system.
 These are all upfront costs spent that have now been lost.

 Advertising your product and enticing customers to buy takes time, effort, and money.
 When you incur a chargeback, you’ve also lost all of that time, effort, and exposure attracting attention and drawing customers to your product.

 The ecommerce chargeback rate (or the chargeback-to-transaction ratio) is calculated by dividing the total number of chargeback cases each month by the total number of transactions per month.
-This gives you the percentage of chargebacks that occurred on all transactions across your ecommerce platform.
+This gives you the percentage of chargebacks that occured on all transactions across your ecommerce platform.

 The chargeback rate formula can be represented as follows: